- 1-1/2 pounds finely chopped walnuts

 - 1 tablespoon grated lemon or orange peel

-- 3. Spread with 2 cups walnut mixture.
-Top with five layers of phyllo dough, brushing with butter between each sheet.
+- 2. Place one sheet of phyllo into pan; brush with butter.
+Repeat 14 times.
+Spread with 2 cups walnut mixture.
+Layer with five sheets of phyllo, brushing with butte between each.
 Spread with remaining walnut mixture.
-Top with one layer of phyllo dough; brush with butter.
+Top with one sheet of phyllo; brush with butter.
 Repeat 14 times.
 Cut into 2-1/2-in. squares; cut each square in half diagonally.
 Brush remaining butter over top.
 Bake at 350° for 40-45 minutes or until golden brown.

-- 4. In a large saucepan, bring the syrup ingredients to a boil.
+- 3. Meanwhile, in a saucepan, bring the syrup ingredients to a boil.
 Reduce heat; simmer for 10 minutes.
 Strain and discard peel; cool to lukewarm.
 Pour syrup over warm baklava.
 Yield: 4 dozen.